Patron Registration Policy

 - AMML is not responsible for the security of personal belongings brought into library facilities.
 The library encourages its patrons to take every precaution to ensure the safety of personal belongings.
 Lockers are provided for storage of personal items.

 - Patrons are to be guided by all MBRU and DHCC health and safety regulations that are in place.
+These may be viewed on the AMML website and posted throughout the facility.

 - Visit the library site at mbru.ac.ae/library